GTK-teaching/Intro-to-bash/setup.md

 root: .
 ---

+## Some files you will need

 You need to download some files to follow this lesson:

-1. Download [data-shell.zip]({{ page.root }}/data/data-shell.zip) and move the file to your Desktop.
-2. Unzip/extract the file .
-You should end up with a new folder called **data-shell** on your Desktop.
+1. Unzip/extract the file .
+You should end up with a new folder called **data-shell**.
-3. Open a terminal and type `cd`, then press the Enter key.
+2 .Open a terminal and type `cd`, then press the Enter key.
 That last step will make sure you start with your home folder as your working directory.
+3. Download [data-shell.zip]({{ page.root }}/data/data-shell.zip) and move the file to a location you can access in your bash environment.

 In the lesson, you will find out how to access the data in this folder.